-The way Greater New Orleans manages water creates 3 main problems: flooding, subsidence and pollution.
+The way Greater New Orleans manages water creates three main problems: flooding, subsidence, and pollution.

 The current system of pumping rain through miles of drainage pipes, then lifting polluted water over the levees and into Lake Pontchartrain costs over $50 million per year.
-This process dries out the soil - causing the city to sink - and pollutes the Lake.
-The energy to run the pumps emits considerable carbon dioxide, contributing to climate change, which causes sea level rise and poses a significant threat to our region.
+This process dries out the soil, causing the city to sink and polluting the lake.
+Running the pumps emits considerable carbon dioxide, contributing to climate change, which causes sea level rise and poses a significant threat to our region.

 The Greater New Orleans region can become a leader in sensible water policy.
 Stormwater could be seen as a resource to be captured and used, instead of a nuisance to be disposed of and hidden.